nirmeshk/Hyper-parameter-Optimization/stand_alone_ga.md

 	+ DTLZ_7 ![DTLZ_7](http://i.imgur.com/MbjngQ6.gif)

 ### Results:
+All the raw outputs can be found inside the folder out/ .
+Here is the summary results

 |Model Name   |  Decisions  | Objectives  | Final Divergence | Final Best Energy | Hypervolume |
 |-------------|-------------|-------------|------------------|-------------------|-------------|